 In 2006, Robert took a group of students from Carmel’s Leadership Academy to Philadelphia, working alongside Pastor Jean Claude Lukuso, who had planted a church in a deprived area of the city.

 In 2007, Robert took the first group of Bible College students to Uganda for their annual mission trip.
-Initially, the missions were based in Kampala, where the ministry focused on church seminars, leadership training, school outreaches, street evangelism, and open-air Gospel crusades.
+Initially, these Ugandan missions were based in Kampala, where the ministry focused on church seminars, leadership training, school outreaches, street evangelism, and open-air Gospel crusades.
 In 2008, the team’s involvement was an integral part of the establishment of a 2,000-member church.

+Every year, a Gospel crusade is held in a different village, supporting the local church.
+Many people are saved and healed at these crusades.
 One such healing happened to an old lady whose back had been bent over for a very long time; it was physically impossible for her to stand straight.
 But after members of the team prayed for her, the lady’s back straightened, and she was able to walk up-right!
-Two children from the same family, both deaf from birth, God restored their hearing.
-Many miracles have been witnessed during ministry.
+Two children from the same family, both deaf from birth, were also healed!

-Robert retired from his position of Missions Director at Carmel Ministries International in 2012 to develop Gospellife International through missions to Uganda and Eastern Europe, particularly to teach Pastors in rural areas.
+Robert retired from his position of Missions Director at Carmel Ministries International in 2012 to develop Gospellife International through missions to Uganda and Eastern Europe, particularly to teach pastors in rural areas.

 There are currently 5 key workers who assist Robert in Uganda, 3 of whom Robert and Mary encouraged and supported to attend Carmel Bible College.
 In total, 24 Ugandan students have graduated from Carmel Bible College thanks to the help of Robert and Gospellife International.

 In 2014, an exciting new development took place: Gospellife International was established as an NGO (Non-Governmental Organisation) in Uganda, giving Robert a recognisable status in the country, thus enabling him to operate independently in his mission for Christ.